midhunpmadhav/data_structures/README.md

 2. Print right view of a binary tree
 3. Print top view of a binary tree
 4. Tree traversals - Preorder, inorder and postorder
-5. Level ordre traversal of a binary tree
+5. Level(horizondal) order traversal of a binary tree
 6. Vertical order traversal of a binary tree

 b.
 Linked List: